Sharp Nurses Ratify New 4-Year Contract After Historic Strike - Here are The Terms

-- Nearly 5,800 Sharp nurses and healthcare professionals have reached a tentative agreement with Sharp HealthCare after a seven-month labor campaign.
+- Nearly 5,800 Sharp nurses and healthcare professionals have ratified a contract with Sharp HealthCare after a seven-month labor campaign.

-- The agreement includes solid wage increases, strengthened sick leave protections, and preserved retirement benefits, addressing core patient safety and workforce retention concerns.
+- The contract includes solid wage increases, strengthened sick leave protections, and preserved retirement benefits, addressing core patient safety and workforce retention concerns.

 - The deal follows a one-day informational picket and a three-day Thanksgiving strike, one of the largest healthcare labor actions San Diego has seen in decades.